Lam-Big-Water/English/keyWorkForFluency.md

 10. **I locked myself out of the house at midnight.**
     (Use the past tense "locked" and correct "the minight" to "midnight.")

+- stairs

+请使用这边的楼梯上2楼食堂.
+1. Please, use this stairs run up to the canteen of the second floor.

+我每天上班都需要爬这一段楼梯.
+2. I have to climb this stairs going to work for everyday.

+有人突然跑上楼去了.
+3. suddenly, some one run up the stairs.

+我昨天上楼时不小心在楼梯上摔倒了.
+4. I fall down the stairs at yesterday.

+我花了40分钟将一部洗衣机抱到了楼下。
+5. I spend 40 minutes to carry the washing machine down the stairs bottom.

+我的办公室在楼顶.
+I office is the top of the stairs.

+Here’s an explanation of what went wrong in each sentence and the corrected versions:

+1. Please, use this stairs run up to the canteen of the second floor.
+Issue:
+"This stairs" is incorrect because "stairs" is plural and requires "these" instead of "this."
+"Run up" is unnecessary and awkward in this context.
+Corrected:
+"Please use these stairs to go up to the canteen on the second floor."
+2. I have to climb this stairs going to work for everyday.
+Issue:
+"This stairs" should be "these stairs."
+"For everyday" is incorrect; "every day" should be written as two words.
+Corrected:
+"I have to climb these stairs every day on my way to work."
+3. Suddenly, some one run up the stairs.
+Issue:
+"Some one" should be written as one word: "someone."
+"Run" should be "ran" to match the past tense.
+Corrected:
+"Suddenly, someone ran up the stairs."
+4. I fall down the stairs at yesterday.
+Issue:
+"Fall" should be in the past tense: "fell."
+"At yesterday" is incorrect; "yesterday" should stand alone.
+Corrected:
+"I fell down the stairs yesterday."
+5. I spend 40 minutes to carry the washing machine down the stairs bottom.
+Issue:
+"Spend" should be in the past tense: "spent."
+"To carry" is correct but can be more concise.
+"Down the stairs bottom" is redundant; "down the stairs" suffices.
+Corrected:
+"I spent 40 minutes carrying the washing machine down the stairs."
+6. I office is the top of the stairs.
+Issue:
+"I office" is incorrect; it should be "My office."
+"The top of the stairs" is correct but could be more precise.
+Corrected:
+"My office is at the top of the stairs."